 The League of Women Voters of Florida (LWVFL) is a nonpartisan political organization encouraging informed and active participation in government, working to increase understanding of major policy issues, and advocating for legislative changes and policies for the public good

-Voting Rights & Processes
+Voting Rights, Education & Processes

 Learn about registering and voting in the State of Florida and what the League does to help voters Be Ready To Vote

 Once every twenty years, Florida’s Constitution provides for the creation of a thirty-seven member revision commission for the purpose of reviewing Florida’s Constitution and proposing changes for voter consideration

 League calls on Sec.
 Detzner to Remedy OVR Concerns TALLAHASSEE, FLA. – The League of Women Voters of Florida sent the attached letter to Secretary of State Ken Detzner regarding concerns raised about the implementation of online voter registration (OVR) scheduled for October 1, 2017.
 As of this rel...

 "I believe we could do better working together, Republicans and Democrats, and have not yet really tried," McCain said.
 "Nor could I support it without knowing how much it will cost, how it will affect insurance premiums, and how many people will be helped or hurt by it." ...

 WASHINGTON — Sen. John McCain declared his opposition Friday to the GOP's last-ditch effort to repeal and replace "Obamacare," dealing a likely death blow to the legislation and, perhaps, to the Republican Party's years of vows to kill the program.

 WHAT IDIOTS KEEP UNLOCKED GUNS IN PURSES WITH KIDS AROUND??
 So sad.